Congress Proposes Major GLBA Update: Preemption Possible?

 What the GUARD Act Means for the Mortgage Industry

 Data Minimization.
 GUARD requires financial institutions to limit collection and disclosure of nonpublic personal information (NPI) to what is adequate, relevant, and reasonably necessary for each disclosed purpose.
-Financial institutions that have treated data minimization as a best practice will now face a statutory mandate.
+Financial institutions that have treated data minimization as a best practice would now face a statutory mandate.

 National Preemption: A Potential Compliance Win

 GUARD would preempt state consumer data privacy and security laws as applied to GLBA-covered financial institutions and their NPI.
-For mortgage companies operating in multiple states—already navigating CCPA, various state privacy laws, and a growing number of state-specific requirements—a single federal standard could meaningfully reduce compliance overhead.
+For mortgage companies operating in multiple states - already navigating CCPA, various state privacy laws, and a growing number of state-specific requirements - a single federal standard could meaningfully reduce compliance overhead.

 The Road Ahead